 In times of great challenge, you may well be experiencing grief, anger or fear.
 Whatever it is, allow it to flow – hold the space lovingly for yourself, and not shut yourself down.

 Jon Kabat-Zinn describes mindfulness meditation as a means to ‘weave your parachute’.
-So when you do experience difficult challenges, you have the resources within you to deal with them.
+So when you do experience difficult challenges, when your world caves in, you have the resources within you to deal with it all.

 You might be aware of your reaction to rush for one of your tried and tested reactions – the bottle of wine, a meltdown in the form of a tantrum, the desire to keep busy with work or other habits.
 Be curious about this, and see if there’s an alternative option – a brisk walk, a swim, some dancing or a movie.